nobrefelipe/flutter-micro-frontends-architecture/README.md

 It uses **Events** for communication between micro apps and also a **Router Manager** for generating and implementing the routing system.

-Run the project from within the `base_app` for a working exemple.

 See the diagrams below for a better overview.